Swansea Sixth form College, Swansea College

 Activities Swansea Sixth form College, Swansea College

-Twice a month, teachers and administration of Swansea Sixth Form College organize fun theme nights for mentees, host families and other employees.
+Twice a month, teachers and administration of Swansea Sixth Form College organize fun theme nights for mentees, host families and other staff.
 It can be anything from barbecue picnics on the beach to board game nights or movies.
 Each term, students go to an adventure park or to historically significant sites in Wales.

 On campus, staff and students can engage in:

-- team and individual sports,
+- Team and individual sports,

-- extreme entertainment,
+- Extreme entertainment,

-- creative activities.
+- Creative activities.

 People with disabilities can take part in almost all school events.